 “The developing of print and packaging technologies allows to reproduce fakes which are very similar to the original products” adds Calderoni, “often, it is possible to distinguish a counterfeit product only by using technologies of digital identification or lab analysis.
 In fact, the possibility to recognize a fake product by the consumer is very low”.

-Even big tobacco companies have a lot to loose from counterfeiting and very little to win.
-While in fact the purchaser of the fake bag represents a portion of potential consumers who would never be able to buy the original product (due to the enormous price difference), in the tobacco market the frequent perception is that illicit and licit products can almost be replaceable one another.
+Even big tobacco companies have a lot to lose from counterfeiting and very little to win.
+While in fact, the purchaser of the fake bag represents a portion of potential consumers who would never be able to buy the original product (due to the enormous price difference), in the tobacco market the frequent perception is that illicit and licit products can almost be replaceable one another.